jswrenn/site/content/blog/xpath-for-2020.md

   node.textContent = node.textContent.replace("Hello", "Greetings");
 }
 ```
 Yes, you really need to write *all* of that.
-The `result_type` argument is technically optional, but omit it at your own peril: without it, you must *stream* results via `iterateNext`, and this will crash with an exception if you dare *modify* the queried elements!
+The `result_type` argument is technically optional, but omit it at your own peril: without it, you must instead stream results via `iterateNext`, and this will crash with an exception if you dare *modify* the queried elements!

 It's no wonder `document.evaluate` is seldom used. **Can we improve on it?**

 ## Iterizing XPath Queries
 Yes, with [**generators**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators)!
-Generator functions are implicitly iterable, so we can use them to modernize geriatric iteration APIs:
+We can exploit the implicit iterability of generators to modernize this unwieldy API:
 ```javascript
 Document.prototype.xpath = Element.prototype.xpath =
   function* xpath(xpath) {